Hongru0306/LCMD-Det/deployment/README.md

 ## Review statement

-A full project README with checkpoint links, training recipes, and citation information will be added after acceptance.
+A full project README with checkpoint links will be added after acceptance.